Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice

-In the final part of this section, we try to dig a bit deeper into the dynamics of the particles in the two subgraphs.
-The initial positions of all particles are assumed to be 0.
+Before concluding this paper, we try to dig a bit deeper into the dynamics of the particles in the two subgraphs.
+The initial positions of all particles are assumed to be zero.

-For the case of $n=7$, the average of $\hat{x}_{i}^{2}$ and two-particle position correlations of the eigenstate after an evoluton of $t=100$ steps are shown in Fig. \ref{fig:The-average-of}.
-The binary number for the label of the eigenstate is $k=(1001010)_{2}$.
-They are essentially the components of the average distance operator in Eq. \eqref{eq:Doperator}.
-It can be seen that the particles in the same subgraph posssess the same average value of $\hat{x}_{i}^{2}$, since these particles are identical due to the partial exchange symmetry and the evolution does not break this symmetry.
-The position correlations of two particles are positive if the particles are from the same subgraph and negative if from different subgraphs, because the particles from the two subgraphs are initially placed in the position $0$ but oriented in different directions by their coins.
-The two-particle position correlations always keep the same if either particle is replaced by another particle in the same subgraph, since picking any particle from the same subgraph does not make difference due to the partial exchange symmetry.
+For the case of $n=7$, the average of $\hat{x}_{i}^{2}$ and two-particle position correlations of the eigenstate given by the column $k=(1001010)_{2}$ of the matrix $P$ after an evolution of $t=30$ steps are shown in Fig. \ref{fig:The-average-of}.
+They are essentially the components of the position variance operator in Eq. \eqref{eq:Doperator}.
+It can be seen that the particles in the same subgraph possess the same average value of $\hat{x}_{i}^{2}$ and the same particle position correlation due to the partial exchange symmetry and the evolution does not break this symmetry.
+The position correlations of two particles are positive if the particles are from the same subgraph and negative if from different subgraphs, because the particles from the two subgraphs are initially placed at the original point but oriented in different directions by their coins.
+The two-particle position correlations always remain the same if either particle is replaced by another particle in the same subgraph, since picking different particles from the same subgraph does not make any difference due to the partial exchange symmetry.